xrettle/WFGY/TensionUniverse/BlackHole/Q009_odd_perfect_numbers.md

 interpreted as the maximum odd integer for which the configuration `m` includes divisor and factorization data.

-For regular states used in horizon-based experiments we require:
+For regular states used in horizon based experiments we require:

 ```txt
 content(m) = { n : 1 < n <= H(m), n odd } .